-Directors, beyond their legal obligations, are therefore expected to inform the Chairperson of the Nomination Committee for any personal or business interests which might influence their judgment or which could be perceived to do so.
+Directors, beyond their legal obligations, are therefore expected to inform the Chairperson of the Nomination Committee for any personal or business interests which might influence their judgment or which could be perceived to do so, as well as to disclose any proposed external engagements.

-C.3.5 The Directors shall not hold more than one (1) of the following combinations of directorships at the same time:

-- a) one (1) executive directorship and two (2) non-executive directorships; - b) four (4) non-executive directorships.
+- C.3.5 The Directors shall not hold more than one (1) of the following combinations of directorships at the same time: - a) one (1) executive directorship and two (2) non-executive directorships; - b) four (4) non-executive directorships.

-Bank of Greece as the competent authority may authorize Board members to hold one additional non-executive directorship.
+BoG as the competent authority may authorize Board members to hold one additional non-executive directorship.